What types of payment do you accept for services?

 - Performing minor repairs at no charge while items are in for cleaning

-- Offering same day service
+- Offering same day and rush service

 - Not charging an extra Environmental Fee or Tax